Maria Thynne: Life

-These events may have provided the impetus (or not), the next year, for Shakespeare to produce the play Romeo and Juliet, based on an earlier Italian story that begins with a similar clandestine marriage between feuding families.
+These events may have provided the impetus (or not), the next year, for William Shakespeare to produce the play Romeo and Juliet, based on an earlier Italian story that begins with a similar clandestine marriage between feuding families.
 Thomas and Maria Thynne had three sons, before she died in childbirth.
 Two of these sons survived childhood, James Thynne (died 1670) and Sir Thomas Thynne.
 Thomas's mother did not forgive him for his marriage and she took out a court case on behalf of her daughter against Thomas.

 Eventually her husband, who had since been knighted, inherited his father's estates, including Longleat House.
 During his frequent absences, Maria managed the estates, including forestry and livestock.
 She hired servants and negotiated with tenants and retainers.
 She accepted the leases and reported to her husband about late payers.
 In 1609 and 1610 she took over the financial management of the purchase of the Manor of Warminster from her brother Mervyn Tuchet.

 Thynne's surviving correspondence between 1595 and 1611 was published by the Wiltshire Record Society in 1983 as part of the title Two Elizabethan Women: correspondence of Joan and Maria Thynne.
 After the death of Maria in 1611, her husband married secondly Catherine Howard, a daughter of Hon.
 Charles Howard, son of the first Viscount Howard and niece of Lord Howard of Bindon.
 With her he had further sons, including Sir Henry Frederick Thynne, 1st Baronet (1615–1680), ancestor of the Marquesses of Bath.